Anitt/GenerativeAI_AWS/README.md

 # GenerativeAI_AWS
-Generative AI with LLM using AWS Labs from Courseera
+Generative AI with LLM using AWS.
+Lab work from Courseera